 Is it possible to find relief from symptoms without prescription drugs?

-A woman taking escitalopram may want to consider getting off escitalopram if she has concerns about planning to become pregnant.1 Talk to your doctor if possible before becoming pregnant to discuss best options forward.
+A woman taking escitalopram may want to consider getting off escitalopram if she has concerns about planning to become pregnant.1 Talk to your doctor if possible before becoming pregnant to discuss the best options forward.

 Antidepressant medications tend to have an effect on cognitive functioning,1 which may rule out driving an automobile or performing other types of activities that require alertness and uncompromised motor skills.
 Treatment for stopping antidepressant medication safely could help a person regain the ability to do these types of tasks once again, especially important where the ability to operate machinery or drive is essential for one’s job.
 Symptoms such as impaired cognitive ability may make the task of trying to quit escitalopram on your own particularly difficult.
 However, with proper guidance and compassionate oversight and care the process can be made tolerable.